 Smith Magenis syndrome is caused by an interstitial deletion of the short arm of chromosome 17 [7].
-This region (17p11.2) consist of approximately 25 genes, including retinoic acid-induced gene 1 (RAII) which is responsible for most of the features of patients with Smith Magenis syndrome [1].
-Approximately 90% of the patients have 17 p 11.2 deletion and 10% of the patients have a mutation in the RAII gene [4].
+This region (17p11.2) consist of approximately 25 genes, including retinoic acid-induced gene 1 (RAI1) which is responsible for most of the features of patients with Smith Magenis syndrome [1].
+Approximately 90% of the patients have 17 p 11.2 deletion and 10% of the patients have a mutation in the RAI1 gene [4].
 Most patients have a common deletion interval of 4-5 megabases ranging from 2 to 9 megabases [7].
 The mechanism of Smith Magenis syndrome is due to homologous recombination of a flanking repeat gene cluster, which leads to mismatch pairing [4].

 G-banded cytogenetic analysis (550 band or higher) and FISH with RAI1 gene probes are classically used for diagnosis and detects the deletion in 90% of the patients.
-MLPA (Multiplex Ligation-dependent Probe Amplification), qPCR and whole genome chromosome microarray studies can also be used for diagnosis [4].
+MLPA (Multiplex Ligationdependent Probe Amplification), qPCR and whole genome chromosome microarray studies can also be used for diagnosis [4].
 The deletion usually occurs sporadically.
 Patients who were found to have no deletion in 17p11.2 region should have the RAI-1 gene sequencing to detect a mutation and parental samples should be evaluated to confirm that the mutation is de novo [4].

 Management of a patient with Smith Magenis syndrome is difficult because of cognitive, developmental, behavioral deficits and speech delay.
 Assessment for speech and language delays and treating feeding difficulties is important to consider [2,4].
-Organic causes of behavior problems (gastroesophageal reflux, acute otitis media, joint and organ pain) should be treated appropriately, as some drugs such as beta-blockers, mood stabilizers (serotonin reuptake inhibitors, lithium, antipsychotics) may be added to the treatment [2,4].
-A careful neurologic evaluation such as electroencephalography should be performed in all individuals to assess for subclinical seizures [2].
-Nowell-controlled treatment plan has been reported concerning management of sleep disturbance.
-Treatment with acebutolol and melatonin have been reported to improve the behavioral problems [4] .
+Organic causes of behavior problems (gastroesophageal reflux, acute otitis media, joint and organ pain) should be treated appropriately, as some Our patient is interesting she indicates that there drugs such as beta-blockers, mood stabilizers (seare patients with less prominent facial and ophrotonin reuptake inhibitors, lithium, antipsychotthalmological features and more prominent neuics) may be added to the treatment [2,4].
+A careful robehavioral phenotype.
+Smith Magenis syndrome neurologic evaluation such as electroencephalograshould be kept in mind as a possible diagnosis in phy should be performed in all individuals to assess patients with intellectual disabilities and behaviorfor subclinical seizures [2].
+Nowell-controlled treatal problems as described above.
+Facial features are ment plan has been reported concerning managehelpful in establishing a clinical diagnosis, however, ment of sleep disturbance.
+Treatment with acebutothey may be absent as in the present patient.
+Patients lol and melatonin have been reported to improve the must be directed for supportive therapies and the behavioral problems [4]. family should be given appropriate genetic counseling on this usually sporadic disorder.